 - Provide some education about the holiday and how your family celebrates.

 - Remember their birth parents!
-Take the child shopping so they can provide a gift to the birth parents.
+Take the child shopping so they can give their birth parents a gift.

-- Don’t let your plans interfere with the child/youth’s time spending with their birth family.
-Ensure that you talk to CPS early to arrange a visit that fits everyone’s schedule.
+- Don’t let your plans interfere with the child spending time with their birth family.
+Talk to CPS early to arrange a visit that fits everyone’s schedule.

 - Ask the child to share their favorite memories of the holidays.

-- Prepare the children before you go to parties.
-Give them the 411 about who will be there, what they will be doing, how long they will be there and the “dos and don’ts.”
+- Prepare the children before you do activities.
+Make sure they know who will be there, what they will be doing, how long the activity will last and the “dos and don’ts.”

-- The days out of school are a perfect time to catch up on their Life Book.
+- Catch up on their Life Book during the school break.
 Work on this together.

 - Remember confidentiality!
-Your family and friends have great intentions in asking why the child is in foster care, but the child does not want everyone to know.
+Your family and friends have great intentions in asking why the child is in foster care, but the child may not want everyone to know.
+Remember to respect his or her privacy.